aws-samples/serverless-patterns/dynamodb-lambda-cdk/README.md

 When items are written or updated in the DynamoDB table, the changes are sent to a stream.
 This pattern configures a Lambda function to poll this stream.
 The function is invoked with a payload containing the contents of the table item that changed.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/dynamodb-lambda-cdk.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.